The Civil Service Commission

 Civil Service Commissioners

-Ms. Neveu is an attorney and Vice President for Legal Affairs at Dillard University.
-She has been a member of the Commission since August 2008.
+Ms. Craig was nominated by Dillard University.
+She has been a member of the Commission since June 2013.

 Joseph S. Clark

 Mr. Clark is the employee-nominated member of the Commission.
-He retired after 40 years with the City of New Orleans.
-He is currently working part-time for the New Orleans Public Library.
 He has been a member of the Commission since September 2011.